Interested in solving problems using the digital connections between places, people, and behavior?

 What You Will Learn

-In the GIS curriculum, you l learn how to visualize information in ways that reveal relationships, patterns, and trends by using computer software for:
+In the GIS curriculum, you will learn how to visualize information in ways that reveal relationships, patterns, and trends by using computer software for:

 - practical skills and software relevant to jobs in GIScience